aspose-pdf/Aspose.PDF-Documentation/python-net/whatsnew/_index.md

 ## What's new in Aspose.PDF 23.8

-From 23.8 support to add Incremental Updates detection.
+Since the 23.8 version supports to add Incremental Updates detection.

 The function for detecting Incremental Updates in a PDF document has been added.
 This function returns 'true' if a document was saved with incremental updates; otherwise, it returns 'false'.